igloo1505/igloo1505/README.md

 👋 Hi everybody!
 My name's Andrew.
 Igloo comes from my grandfather's last name, Iglinski.
 I recently took a year away from my freelance work to focus on writing a paper related to my education, physics.
 That was recently accepted to be published in the _Journal of Mathematical Physics_, and I'm excited to get back to work in the field that provided me the free time to pursue such a lofty goal.
 No matter how impactful this paper turns out to be, I would have never been able to complete it if I hadn't already had experience writing code.
 To sum up the paper, I believe I can demonstrate that Earth's peculiar (or total) velocity relative to the cosmic rest reference frame can be found through Einstein's work.
-Through some rather adventurous geometry and some pretty elementary math, the paper proposes that our PV can be found through this equation:
+Through some rather adventurous geometry and some pretty elementary math, the paper proposes that our PV can be found through this equation.
+Interestingly, this seems to fit very cohesively with data found through direct observation of both Supernovae luminosity curves and the cosmic microwave background radiation.

 $$
 \begin{equation}